dawky/get-and-clean-data/README.md

 #The CodeBook.md describes the variables, the data, and any work that were performed.
 It also listed the variable in my final dataset, please refer to the feature_info.txt in the original data set.

+#The cleandata file is the final clean data I produced